What Teachers Say About our Program and Resources

 Patrice Bain: Being a middle school teacher, if I should google economics, chances are there's not going to be too much for middle school, and so to have a site where you can just put in, middle school, and all of these wonderful resources pop up, I'm saving a lot of time.

 Rodney Gerdes: The annual AP conference in June is just a fantastic event.
 You have Federal Reserve economists explaining the basic level economic content in more detail and depth and answering questions, and they are there for you.
-A lot of them will eat lunch with you.

 Betty Porter Walls: My students are in love with the Federal Reserve Bank as much as I am.